Ease of Use

 Once it gets going, a campfire is pretty safe.
 I’d argue that cutting kindling is the most dangerous part.
 The quickest way to get a fire going is to have a nice pile of kindling that is about the size of your pinky finger, but that can get tricky as the wood gets thinner and thinner.
-The other thing about cutting kindling is that it’s left to the adults, because it can be dangerous; this can make kids feel left out.
+The other thing about cutting kindling is that it’s left to the adults because it can be dangerous; this can make kids feel left out.
 Could there be another way?
 A girl from New Zealand figured out that there was.

 Ayla Hutchinson turned kindling chopping upside down – literally.

-The Northern Tool Kindling Cracker was invented by 14 year old Ayla Hutchinson in New Zealand after her Mom cut her finger with a hatchet.
+The Northern Tool Kindling Cracker was invented by 14-year-old Ayla Hutchinson in New Zealand after her Mom cut her finger with a hatchet.
 Ayla decided that there had to be an easier way, so she figured out a way to do it without swinging a hatchet.

 The Kindling Cracker is one of those “why didn’t I think of that” inventions.
 There isn’t much to it, but if you don’t weld you probably couldn’t make one either.
-It’s just a large axe head (not too sharp, so it’s safe) that has a metal ring mounted above it.
+It’s just a large ax head (not too sharp, so it’s safe) that has a metal ring mounted above it.
 You simply insert a small piece of wood and tap it with a tiny maul or another piece of wood.
 It’s foolproof, and you can create a pile of perfectly sized kindling in about a minute.
-It can be screwed to the top of a log or used on it’s own.
+It can be screwed to the top of a log or used on its own.
 Both work equally well.

 I’ve been using one for a few months now and my hatchet is gathering dust.
 My niece and nephew (10 and 12) have both used it as well, and think that it’s a lot of fun.
 At $99, it’s going to run you more than a hatchet, but it’s cast steel and will easily last several generations with proper care.